LabEG/first-di/README.md

 - For working this library needed Metadata Reflection API.
 If your platform (browser/nodejs) don't support it you must use polifyll.
 Example: [reflect-metadata](https://www.npmjs.com/package/reflect-metadata)
 - For working reflection should be enabled the option emitDecoratorMetadata and experimentalDecorators.
 - For generation reflection by typescript need to create any decorator or use @reflection decorator from this library
+- DI use Lazy Loading for resolve dependency.
+Each dependency will created only after request DI property.

 Using in Easy mode:
 ------